nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/indexing-and-query/indexing-and-querying-how-to-index/how-to-configure-a-new-default-search-form-in-the-search-tab.md

 ---
-title: How to Configure a New Default Search Form in the Search Tab
+title: 'HOWTO: Configure a New Default Search Form in the Search Tab'
 review:
     comment: ''
     date: '2019-04-16'